nihcoc/PeriR/README.md

 | **JTAG** | Bank_0 |
 | **Transceiver Digital Interface** | Routing configured for the DUAL PORT FULL DUPLEX MODE using the LVDS signaling standard.
 LVDS mode is supported on the XC7A50T-CSG325 but only when VCCO_x is supplied with 2.5V|
 | **DEBUG LEDS** | Blue leds for debug/status |

+> Impedance for layer 3 LVDS signals (100Ω is actually wrong as I by mistakenly chose the JLC06161H-3313E stackup for calculating.
+Its not ideal but its not that critical as trace length is short so the signals would actually reach the terminals before any reflections could affect it.
+Also, I can use diagnostics and tools to correct the mismatch duing digital design.
+I'd also work with a lower speed and fix this impedance mismatch for V2.
+I have updated the correct spacing in current PCB file

 ---